Full Circle Wellness, the holistic approach to Kinesiology, Nutrition & Fitness

 SAD – Seasonal Affective Disorder

-by Claire, 9 months ago
+by Claire, 1 year ago

 Many of us experience the “Winter Blues,” depression, the desire (and sometimes the act) of wanting to eat an entire pocket of potatoes and generally not feeling ourselves – for most us, these are symptoms are indicative of SAD – Seasonal Affective Disorder. (so yes, it’s not just you!)